 WAT RONG KUHN (WHITE TEMPLE)

 Arrive at opening to avoid crowds of people – this is the most popular tourist attraction in Chiang Rai.
 Known affectionately as the White Temple, Wat Rong Kuhn is actually a privately owned art exhibit, designed by local artist Ajarn Chalermchai Kositpipat.
 The structure is incredibly ornate in its imagery, and everything is designed in white with flecks of silver.
+This place gets very crowded.

 WAT RONG SEUR TEN (BLUE TEMPLE)